3BMLabs/.DigiFab/README.md

 # .DigiFab
-A Dyanmo Package for Digital Fabrication by 3BMLabs
+A Dynamo Package for Digital Fabrication by 3BMLabs